-Used as collaborative learning space for students in Prep through to Year 2, the new modular construction seamlessly blended with existing facilities to provide a cost effective solution that maximised outcomes for the school.
+Used as a collaborative learning space for students in Prep through to Year 2, the new modular construction seamlessly blended with existing facilities to provide a cost-effective solution that maximised outcomes for the school.

-The goal was to create a collaborative learning environment for students that enabled an uninterrupted flow between the internal and external learning spaces.
+The aim of the project was to create a collaborative learning environment for students that enabled an uninterrupted flow between the internal and external learning spaces.

 With the help of Peter Moeck Architects, Ausco achieved the intended outcome of seamlessly blending the existing buildings with the new to create an open, inviting and inclusive space in line with the rest of the school grounds.

-While creating state-of-the-art student facilities was important to the school community, incorporating a stained glass panel that holds great significance to the school into the modular buildings was the centre piece fo the whole development.
+While creating state-of-the-art student facilities was important to the school community, incorporating a stained glass panel that holds great significance to the school into the modular buildings was the centrepiece for the whole development.

 Ausco excelled in capturing the school’s concept to create a functional space with premium designs and features.
 The Calvary Lutheran Primary School Learning Cluster demonstrates the endless possibilities of modular design.